Sulphites (Sulfites) and Spices

 We undertook a review and on checking our supplier specifications it showed that our raw materials are not treated with sulphites.
 As sulphites are listed as an allergen, products treated with and containing more than 10ppm should be labelled to include sulphites in the ingredients panel of the product label.

-Unfortunately, the situation becomes a little more complicated because sulphites can be naturally occurring in certain spices and ingredients e.g. garlic and onion.
+Unfortunately, the situation becomes a little more complicated because sulphites can be naturally occurring in certain spices and ingredients e.g. garlic, ginger and onion.
 So, despite not being treated with them after harvesting, levels of sulphites can vary.
 Products that contain naturally occurring sulphites do not need to be labelled, only those treated (regulation (EU) No 1169/2011).

 We buy to strict specifications and our raw materials meet UK and EU guidelines.
 Both our organic spices and non organic spices must meet the same regulations in relation to sulphites.